 Does Blue Cross Insurance Cover Therapy?

 Blue Cross insurance plans offer coverage for many different mental health treatments, including therapy and counselling.
-But keep in mind that every policy is different — what your employer covers can differ entirely from another, even in similar industries.
+But keep in mind that every policy is different — what your employer plan or group plan covers can differ plan by plan, even if they are all Blue Cross policies.

-If you're seeking affordable therapy or affordable counselling services but aren’t sure whether your Blue Cross insurance policy has you covered, dusting up on your policy details and insurance benefits is the first step to take.
+If you're seeking online or in-person therapy services but aren’t sure whether your Blue Cross insurance policy will cover your costs, getting familiar with your health covereage under your Blue Cross insurance or group benefits covereage is the first place to start—and we are here to help.

 Does Blue Cross cover therapy?